Broader Impacts Phase 2 Discussions // Image Segmentation

 Today

-- Session 3 of the Broader Impacts Discussions
+- Broader Impacts Phase 2 Discussions

 - Image Segmentation Basics (For Your Consideration)